Skip to main content

 • timestampType

-The #meta variable carries meta information about the currently executed scenario.
+The #meta variable carries meta information about the scenario under execution.
+This variables' contents can change during scenario execution as it's a dynamically allocated variable.
 The following meta information elements are available:

 • processName - name of the Nussknacker scenario